Sinus X-Ray for Sinusitis

 Normal findings on an X-ray of the sinuses will show:

 Standard X-rays are fairly good at showing the frontal and maxillary sinuses (those in the cheek and forehead).
 They do not show the ethmoid and sphenoid sinuses as well.
-See a picture of the location of the facial sinuses.

 Abnormal findings on an X-ray of the sinuses may show evidence of fluid in the sinus or a thickened mucous membrane.
 This is strong evidence of a sinus infection.